lallaw8809/Controller/Raspberry_Pi/README.md

 # Raspberry Pi 3 Tutorial using Python

 ## Folder Structure
+4*4 Keypad  : Program to read the *4 krypad.
+ADC         : Sample code to read the ADC values
+IoT         : Program to read and update the data into URL.
+LCD         : Sample code to display string on 16*2 LCD
 Led         : Program to Blink the LED
+RFID        : Program to read the RFID.
 Switch      : Using switch program on RPi3
-ADC    : Sample code to read the ADC values
+ThinkSpeak  : Program to update the sensor data into thinkspeak.
-LCD    : Sample code to display string on 16*2 LCD
 UART   : Serial setup for RPi3 and code for UART

 ## Raspberry Pi3 Pin Layout